nzzdev/Storytelling-Styleguide/catalog/pages/style/colors.md

 ```

 ## Diverging Scale A
-This diverging scale should be used in any case where we are comparing opposites that are positively and negatively konnotiert.
-Such an example would be election maps where voters had to approve/deny an iniative.
+This diverging scale should be used in any case where we are comparing opposites that are positively and negatively connotated.
+Such an example would be election maps where voters had to approve/deny an initiative.
 ```color-palette|horizontal
 colors:
    - {value: "#D95C23"}